gadse/gadse.github.io/README.md

 # Regular Campaign Sessions
 ## SKT
-- **Next Date:** 27.10.2018, 13:00
+- **Next Date:** 26.11.2018, 18:30
 - **Location:** K3-Bar
-- **Food:** Yup
+- **Food:** Lasagna?
-- **Party's Current Location:** Crags, between Mirabar and Xantharl's Keep
+- **Party's Current Location:** Long Road, near Xantharl's Keep
-- **Current In-Game Date:** 28th Flamerule, 1491 DR
+- **Current In-Game Date:** 29th Flamerule, 1491 DR
-- **Last session in "one" sentence:** After leaving Yartar in a hurry and teleporting to Mirabar, our heroes deciced to follow the hint they received from Darz Helgar in Triboar.
-They began their journey to Xantharl's Keep, where they want to search for Worvil Forkbeard (a.k.a.
-"The Weevil").
+- **Last session in "one" sentence:** Our heroes reached Xantharl's Keep, where they tried to gather more information about the whereabouts of the Weevil.
+After helping to defend the city againts an army of Hobgoblins ,Ogres and a Frost Giant, they found out that a dwarf named "Larg" went missing during the attack.
+They investigated the city walls, where they found marks of intrusion and a little bit of bugbear-fur.
+They deciced to follow the intruders.

 # Current Campaigns
 ## D&D: Storm King's Thunder